Brand Identity · Web Design · Case Study

 New Navigation

-After creating a functional prototype of the new site, we performed tests with three potential users and found they were able to complete every navigation task on the site quickly and without confusion.
+After using the new site map to create a functional prototype of the revamped site, we performed tests with three potential users and found they were able to complete every navigation task quickly and without confusion.

 6.6s